medvertical/records/DEPLOY_NOW.md

 2. Open browser console (F12)
 3. Verify:
    - ✅ No `TypeError: Cannot convert undefined or null to object` errors
+   - ✅ No `TypeError: Cannot read properties of undefined` errors
    - ✅ No `404` errors for `/api/servers`
+   - ✅ No `404` errors for `/api/fhir/resources` or `/api/fhir/resource-types`
    - ✅ Dashboard loads successfully
    - ✅ Server list appears (even if using mock data)
+   - ✅ Resources page loads without errors

 ## 📊 What to Expect